Mauves: Geography

 The commune of Mauves is located on the right (western) bank of the Rhône, a few kilometers south of Tournon-sur-Rhône, sub-prefecture of Ardèche and capital of the canton; and about fifteen kilometers north of Valence, prefecture of Drôme.

 Bordering Municipalities

 Mauves is bordered by Plats to the West, Tournon-sur-Rhône to the North, La Roche-de-Glun to the East and Glun to the South.

 Town planning

 Typology

 According to the terminology defined by INSEE and the zoning published in 2020, Mauves is an urban municipality.
 It actually belongs to the urban unit of Tournon-sur-Rhône, an inter-departmental agglomeration comprising 8 different municipalities and 30,213 inhabitants in 2017.

 In addition, the municipality is part of the attraction area of Valence, of which it is a municipality in the crown.
-This area, which includes 71 municipalities, is categorized in areas with a population of between 200,000 to 700,000 inhabitants.
+This area, which includes 71 municipalities, is categorized in areas with a population of between 200,000 and 700,000 inhabitants.